Case Studies

 The beauty of these galleries is that when customers click on an image, they’re brought directly to the product that appears in it.
 This integration allows customers to complete the online journey: from social shopping to converting.

 Want to find out more?
-Have a look at the case studies of brands already leveraging UGC
+Have a look at the case studies of brands already leveraging UGC:

+UGC is sounding pretty good, right?
 Before I further explain how User Generated Content will help your brand, let’s talk about Social Media Marketing.

 I don’t think I need to spend a lot of time convincing you that social media networks are a crucial eCommerce tool.
 This is especially true considering the staggering 95% of millennials that follow brands on social media and the 73% of Gen Z who said they plan to use social media more.
-Furthermore about nine out of 10 people said they would buy from companies they follow on social networks.
+Furthermore, about nine out of 10 people said they would buy from companies they follow on social networks.

 The majority of people follow brands on social networks in one way or another, and given the fact that 75% of people have bought a product because they saw it on a social media site, there is a huge market to tap into.
 Within the clothing and apparel sector alone, worldwide eCommerce revenue is expected to soar from $317 billion in 2018 to $475 billion in 2022.
 Given these statistics, it seems like a no-brainer that companies will want to get involved.

 These users aren’t afraid to shop on their phones either, with those who said they increased their spending with a brand they follow rising since 2019 by 12% to 75%.
-So when 66.6% of the world owns a mobile phone, it’s seems like perfect time to utilise social media to increase sales.
+So when 66.6% of the world owns a mobile phone, it seems like the perfect time to utilise social media to increase sales.

 9 out of 10 people said they would buy from companies they follow on social networks